BenedicteColnet/BenedicteColnet.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
 description: Here you can find the teaching activity I have and the associated materials.
-Feel free to use it for your own purpose!
-I also highly appreciate feedbacks.
 ---

-**Data challenge**
+**Statistics and Machine Learning for humanities**

 *2021 - January to April - Master students*

 This class is an introduction to data analysis, statistics and machine learning designed for students majoring in economy, social sciences and history.
-A part of the class is dedicated to a real-analysis of data related to economy and sociology (the so-called data challenge).
-We also include a part on text mining for students who would like to work on these data.

 Course materials: